Contact

 Alternately, if GPE isn’t the Least Restrictive Environment for the child, or the parent feels the child’s needs are not being me in GPE, the child may qualify for Direct Adapted Physical Education services.

-“how are direct adapted physical education services provided?”
+“How are direct adapted physical education services provided?”

 This changes school to school and district to district and is dependent on the School or District’s philosophy of Physical Education.
+Below are the most common Direct Adapted Physical Education services that Adaptability provides.

 Reverse Inclusion Adapted PE classes-